 But in California, nearly 25 percent of all registered voters are not affiliated with any party (known as "No Party Preference" voters).
 These voters receive a default non-partisan ballot that does not list any presidential candidates.
 However (and here comes the "modified" part), NPP voters can request to receive the presidential ballot of either the Democratic Party, the American Independent Party or the Libertarian Party (but not the Republican Party), and vote for those parties' respective candidates.

 In both the Democratic and Republican presidential primary contests, candidates win state party delegates in proportion to the number of votes they receive: the more votes, the more delegates.

 So what about the top-two system?

-The first thing to remember about California's relatively new top-two voting system is that it only applies to statewide races (not the presidential primary or local races).
+The first thing to remember about California's relatively new top-two voting system is that it only applies to statewide and legislative races, as well U.S. Senate and U.S. House races (not the presidential primary or local races).
 It's an open primary system, which means party affiliation does not matter.
 You can vote for any candidate you want!

-In statewide races -- U.S. Senate and Congress, state Senate and Assembly, governor, attorney general, secretary of state, etc. -- every eligible candidate from every party is lumped together in one big political crock pot (yes, that's "crock," not "crack").
+In these races, every eligible candidate from every party is lumped together in one big political crock pot (yes, that's "crock," not "crack").